Chairman of the Board of the Cairo Opera House

 Opera Egypt

-The General Authority of the National Cultural Center "Egyptian Opera House"
+National Cultural Center "Cairo Opera House"

 Opera Egypt

-The mission of the Egyptian Opera House
+The Mission of the Cairo Opera House

 New Cairo Opera House